-Although there may be hundreds of factors why your Albany home’s central air conditioner may need to be repaired, there are a few reasons that are quite common.
-Recognizing what they are may create some personal understanding what a technician means when they outline the options for correcting the problem.
-Here are the 5 most common problems that may result in a system’s failure.
+Although there may be hundreds of factors why your Albany home’s central air conditioner may need to be serviced, there are a couple of reasons that are most common.
+Recognizing what they are may create some personal understanding what a technician means when they outline the options for fixing the problem.
+Here are the top five problems that may result in a system’s failure.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

 Shotty, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
-Bad wiring may stop the system from getting power or can trip the circuit breaker.
+Bad wiring may stop the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant could suggest a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
+Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-The fan on your outside AC unit is responsible for conveying the heat from your Albany home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+The outside fan is responsible for conveying the heat from your Albany home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by filthy air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.